catwell/www.warp10.io/reference/full-function-list.md

 ## AESUNWRAP ##

-Unwrap a wrapped byte array with AES algorithm and a given key.
+Unwrap a wrapped byte array with the AES algorithm using a given key.

 ``` 'wrapped' 'key' AESUNWRAP 'unwrapped' ```

 ## AESWRAP ##

-Wrap a byte array with AES algorithm and a given key.
+Wrap a byte array with the AES algorithm using a given key.

 ```  'unwrapped' 'key' AESWRAP 'wrapped' ```